 Ask Guests to Bring a Dish: Hosting a Thanksgiving potluck can make things a lot easier on you in terms of preparation.
 Plus, if you’re beginning to feel a bit overwhelmed with all of your holiday to-dos asking your guests to bring a dish can be a great way to relieve some of that stress.
 As the host, plan on cooking the main course and instruct each of your guests to bring their favorite side dish.
 Depending on the number of attendees, you will have plenty of food and variation.
 Make sure to indicate the details on your Thanksgiving invites to ensure no one brings the same item.

 One of the most enjoyable parts of planning a party is picking out the decorations.
-Set the fall scene with some inspiring Thanksgiving decoration ideas for not only the table and dining room, but the living areas too.
+Set the fall scene with some inspiring Thanksgiving decoration ideas for not only the table and dining room, but backyard decor too.
 From fall foliage and table place cards to centerpieces and front door decor, there are endless ideas for styling a Thanksgiving party that will fit any theme you have in mind.

 Here are a few easy DIY party decorations that will bring a bounty of happiness to your home this year: